Josef Philipp Vukassovich: Early career

 Vukassovich was born in 1755 in the village of Sveti Petar, present day village of Bruvno, near Gračac, in Lika, at the time part of the Croatian Military Frontier.
 His father was major Petar Vukasović, from Senj, who commanded the fourth Grenz infantry company of the Croatian Military Frontier, headquartered in Sveti Petar.
 His mother Ana, née Bašić, was also of a Grenz infantry officer family.
 His paternal family moved to Senj after the fall of Klis (1537) from Poljica in Dalmatia, from where it had moved from Bosnia following the Ottoman conquest in 1463.

 Graduating in 1771 from the Theresian Military Academy located in the castle of Wiener Neustadt, he joined his home Liccaner (Gospić) Grenz regiment in 1775.
 When promoted to Oberleutnant (first lieutenant) in 1780, Vukassovich served in Montenegro.
 The Austrians planned to start an uprising from within Montenegro, to liberate the Balkans, and Vukassovich and Ludvig Pernet were part of the delegation that were to win over the Montenegrin chiefs.
 In 1783, the Croatian Military Frontier was placed under the unified control of the Croatian General Command in 1783.
+Josip Krmpotić, Catholic priest from Lika, who sang a song about this event in praise of F. Vukassovich, went with them.
+In that song, he calls his soldiers, regardless of religion, Serbs: "Before them is a nobleman of old, Vukasović from the Lika region...The rest are of a knightly lineage, True Serbs, right to glorify God...
+Isn't Marko a Serbian, Prince?
+Since when did everyone know how to sing in Serbian?...
+Two thousand years have passed since the Serbian glory filled the world."

 By 1787, he was elevated to hauptmann in the Liccaner (Gospić) Grenz Infantry Regiment No. 1.
 During the Austro-Turkish War (1788–1791), he fought with distinction, earning the Military Order of Maria Theresa on 15 November 1788.
 He received the noble title Freiherr in December 1788.
 In 1789 he raised a freikorps, which soon reached a strength of 3,000 men in 12 companies of infantry and 4 squadrons of hussars.
 During the Austro-Turkish War, Vukassovich served as freikorps' acting commander with the rank of Major, and was then promoted to Oberstleutnant (lieutenant colonel).
 In 1790 he took part in the battle of Cetingrad and some other battles in retaking border areas of Croatian territory from the Ottoman Empire, including Furjan, Lapac, Boričevac and Srb.

 Vukassovich married Johanna Pulcheria Malfatti von Kriegsfeld.
 She was 24 years younger and outlived him by many years, dying in 1854.
 He had four children, sons Josip and Filip and daughters Marija and Ana.